zalgonoise/logx/README.md

 ### Attribute

-An attribute is a simple interface that exposes getter and setter methods for an attribute, which can be of any type.
+An attribute is a simple interface that exposes getter and setter methods for an attribute, a key-value pair where the key is `string` and value is `any`.
 Note that an attribute is an immutable entity.

 ```go
 // Attr interface describes the behavior that a serializable attribute